robbert-vdh/yabridge/README.md

 - **PSPaudioware** plugins with expandable GUIs, such as E27, may have their GUI appear in the wrong location after the GUI has been expanded.
 You can enable an alternative [editor hosting mode](#compatibility-options) to fix this.
+- **SWAM Cello** has a bug where it asks the host for the current buffer's time and tempo information for every sample it processes instead of doing it only once per buffer, resulting in very bad performance.
+You can enable the time info cache [compatibility option](#compatibility-options) to work around this until this is fixed on the plugin's side.
 - Plugins like **FabFilter Pro-Q 3** that can share data between different instances of the same plugin plugins have to be hosted within a single process for that functionality to work.
 See the [plugin groups](#plugin-groups)